 High quality of life, great job opportunities, prosperous economy… Hong Kong is one of the most dynamic cities in the world and attracts new expatriates every year.
-If you are ready to take the leap, discover everything that you need to know to successfully expatriate in the city.
+Now that the pandemic in stablising in Hong Kong, and the country is opening up to expats once more, take the leap and discover everything that you need to know to successfully expatriate in the city.

 Finding a place to live in Hong Kong

 If you are completely new to Hong Kong, it can be a little delicate to know what the best place for you to live is.
 Here are a few tips to decide which area(s) could suit you the most.
 There are indeed many things that will impact on your choice: are you moving alone or with your partner?
 Do you have children and want to live close to their school?
 Would you rather live closer to your office?

 Areas like Stanley, Repulse Bay or Discovery Bay attract many expats families because of their great quality of living and attractive coastal life.
 Other areas like Kowloon Tong and West Kowloon are also very family-friendly and can be less expensive options.
 If you want to stay closer to Central, you might consider Mid-Levels, Sheung Wan or Sai Ying Pun as your new home.
 All these neighbourhoods gather a young, dynamic expat community and offer a great variety of restaurants, bars, coffees shops… There are many other areas that attract a lot of expatriates – simply try to define your priorities to decide which one could be the perfect fit for you.